 Recruiters and hiring managers aren’t necessarily technical experts, and this has created a pretty wide chasm in some modern hiring contexts.
-Let’s say your company needs an expert in personalization or machine learning in order to complete a big, revenue-facing project in the next 2-3 quarters.
+Let’s say your company have a role to recruit an expert in machine learning in order to complete a big, revenue-facing project in the next 2-3 quarters.
 You are now tasked with finding that personalization expert, and the success of the project somewhat hinges on getting the right person into that slot.
 But what do you really know about personalization?
 Couldn’t a candidate lie to/hoodwink you if you and the hiring manager aren’t sure what you’re looking for?
 Wouldn’t that be a logical concern?

 When you need specific knowledge and that knowledge isn’t readily accessible, where do you turn?